wout/dat-docs/index.md

 hero:
   name: "Venster Documentation"
-  tagline: Get up-to speed with venster and learn how to work with DATs
+  tagline: Get up-to speed with Venster and learn how to work with DATs
   actions:
     - theme: brand
       text: Getting to know DATs